Closed geodesics and bounded gaps: Introduction

 \section{Introduction}

 In the paper \cite{Zhang}, Yitang Zhang proved that there are infinitely many primes $p,q$ such that $|p-q|<C$, where $C>0$ is an explicit constant.
+In \cite{Maynard}, James Maynard improved the bound to $C=600$.
+The current state of the Polymath8 project in improving the constant is $C=246$.
 Viewing Ruelle zeta functions as a geometric analogue of the Riemann zeta functions, one is led to ask whether a similar result holds for the latter.

 For a sequence $(x_n)$ of real numbers $x_n>0$ with $x_{n+1}>x_n$ we define the \e{limit gap} of the sequence as